janssenivo/mb3/README.md

 * Make ```style.css``` and ```octank.png``` public via the Console since they are static file references in the webpage
 * Set S3 bucket name as "S3Source" in parameters file below
 * Create keypair, ssl certificate, set them in parameters file below
+* This stack relies on access to an existing Route53 domain

 ## Handy tips for automation